dqmis/dl2/blog/blogpost.md

 Webb, T., Holyoak, K. J., and Lu, H. Emergent analogical reasoning in large language models.
 Nature Human Behaviour 7, 9 (2023), 1526–1541.

+Tafjord, O., Mishra, B. D., and Clark, P. Proofwriter: Generating implications, proofs, and abductive statements over natural language. arXiv preprint arXiv:2012.13048 (2020)

+Saparov, A., and He, H. Language models are greedy reasoners: A systematic formal analysis of chain-of-thought. arXiv preprint arXiv:2210.01240 (2022)

+Srivastava, A., Rastogi, A., Rao, A., Shoeb, A. A. M., Abid, A., Fisch, A., Brown, A. R., Santoro, A., Gupta, A., Garriga-Alonso, A., et al. Beyond the imitation game: Quantifying and extrapolating the capabilities of language models. arXiv preprint arXiv:2206.04615 (2022).